boxblinkracer/chrome-mollie/README.md

 If you want to install the extension manually, follow these steps:

 1. Download the latest release or (dev-master) source code from Github.
-2. Unzip the downloaded file so you have the plain source code.
+2. Unzip the downloaded file to have the plain source code.
 3. Open the Chrome Extension page (`chrome://extensions/`)
 4. Enable the developer mode
 5. Click on "Load unpacked extension"